 Submit all assignments electronically through their respective Dropbox in D2L.
-To allow for instructor comments and editing, all assignments musty be submitted in Word format.
 Assignments should have a file name as follows: "Full name and assignment title".
-Unless otherwise specified, assignments are due by 11:59pm on their due date.
+Unless otherwise specified, assignments are due by 11:59 p.m. on their due date.
 Please note that it is the student's responsibility to keep a copy of each submitted assignment and to ensure that the proper version is submitted.